but212/rustica/README.md

 - **Optics**
   - `Lens` - For focusing on parts of data structures
+  - `Prism` - For extracting values from data structures

 ### Monad Transformers
 - `IdentityT` - Base transformer (Work in Progress)